 Becoming a physician demands much time, hard work and commitment.
 As a student, it is vital that you not lose sight of the high ideals that led you to choose a career in medicine.

-Temple University School of Medicine values compassion, altruism and a desire to serve others.
+The Lewis Katz School of Medicine at Temple University (LKSOM) values compassion, altruism and a desire to serve others.
 The environment at both the Philadelphia North Broad Street and the Temple/St. Luke's campus in Bethlehem nurtures these humanistic qualities.

 The educational climate fosters the success of all students.
 Mentoring begins in Year 1 and continues through all four years.
 Student Affairs offices at both campuses provide support services to address both academic challenges and personal issues that may interfere with academic success.